-This article will help you learn how to use the content properties mode in email templates.
+This article will help you learn how to use and configure the Content Properties in Email Templates.

-- When you click on a content element inside a message, the content panel switches to Content properties mode, and you can change the settings of that particular content block
+When you click on a content element in the message editing area on the left, the Content tab panel switches to Content Properties.
+Here you can change the settings of that particular content block.

-- When you click outside of a content element, the row in which the content element is located will be selected and its properties will be available.
-For more information on How to use rows, click here
+- When you click outside of a content element, the Row in which the content element is located, will be selected and its properties available

-- The Content properties area changes depending on the content element that has been selected
+- The Content Properties change depending on the content element that has been selected

-Some properties are available for any content type, while others are specific for certain content types.
-For instance, the letter spacing property is only available for content blocks where there’s a text element, like Title, Text, Menu, Button, etc. This setting enables you to customise the spacing in pixels between letters, where 0 is the default spacing for the font in use
+Some of the Content Properties are available for any content type, while others are specific for certain content types.
+For instance, the Letter spacing property is only available for content blocks where there’s a text element, like Title, Text, Menu, Button, etc. This property enables you to customise the spacing in pixels between letters, where 0 is the default spacing for the font in use

-- The properties panel switches to button mode and allows you to set the button’s width, background colour, text colour, alignment, roundness of the corners, padding around the text, etc.
+- The Content Properties for Button allows you to set the button’s width, background colour, text colour, alignment, roundness of the corners, padding around the text, etc

-- Or select More options to change padding separately for each side
+More options enabled, allowing you to change padding separately for each side

-- As you pick colours for fonts, background colours, etc., the editor will learn and remember them, making them quickly accessible to style future content elements
+- Colour memory - As you pick colours for fonts, background colours etc, the editor will learn and remember them, making them quickly accessible to style future content elements